 First Place: Heat Reflective Blanket, Second Place: Windchime, Third Place: Mario's Endless Adventure

-What is the purpose of the Green Schools Program?
+What is the purpose of the Resource Education Program?

 1. Answer the Call: Schools designate a building coordinator or gather a "green team" of faculty and/or staff.

 2. Take Inventory: Schools take note of their current environmentally-friendly practices and create a plan for that year.
-The Madison County Green Schools coordinator offers resources and support to help schools develop a program based on their resources and interests.
+The Madison County Resource Education Coordinator offers resources and support to help schools develop a program based on their needs and interests.
 Plans can be large or small-- every action counts!
 For a comprehensive list of options, click here.

 3. Make it Happen: Building coordinators and schools then carry out their individual plans for that school year.
-The Madison County Green Schools Coordinator provides resources and support.
+The Madison County Resource Education Coordinator provides resources and support.

 4. Celebrate!
 Schools will be recognized (throughout the year and at the end of the school year) for their efforts.
 Recognition may be in the form of receiving an Earth Flag and/or monetary awards for the building coordinator, students, school or more!